sderaps/DMM/README.md

 Install Process

 Update: Samsung Watch Face Studio Gave me alot of problems connecting to my watchs during the install "Run On Device", I had to spend quite alot of time trying to install the watch face over and over again.
 But I think I figured it out.
 Make sure bluetooth is turned off on the Watch and temporarly disable all firewalls on PC.
 Then try pairing it again and run on watch.
-Don't forget to re-enable your firewall after it installs.
-At some point when I get this watch face better, I'm hoping I can upload it to google play Store to ease the install process.
+Don't forget to re-enable your firewalls after the watch face installs.
+At some point when I get this watch face better, I'm hoping I can upload it to google play Store to ease the install process for people.
 But it's out of my league right now..

 Step 1.
 Connect your watch and computer to the same Wi-Fi network